What is Pedorthic Practice

 Learning Objectives

-3. Learn to Test Anklebone Alignment & Hip Bone Alignment.
+- Learn to perform Anklebone Alignment test & Hip Bone Alignment test

 Detailed Session Description

-Every standing structure must have a leveled foundation for its entire structure alignment and balance.
-That applies to our body structure as well.
-Because the foot is the foundation of our body.
-This course will discuss the purpose of alignment, and how to prevent our body from getting damaged by a fallen tarsal joint.
-Comparing pedorthist’s practice to an optometrist’s practice can help people understand the pedorthist’s role in a familiar way; orthotics to eyeglasses’ lenses, shoes to an eyeglass’ frame, socks/cushions to coatings on the lenses.
+Every standing structure must have a leveled foundation for its alignment and balance.
+That applies to our body structure as well; the foot, the foundation of our body, should be in alignment.
+This course will discuss the purpose of alignment, and how to prevent our body from getting damaged by moving out of alignment due to Fallen Tarsal joint.
 This course will bring an advanced view of foot management while adding valuable information further respect to Pedorthic practice.

 Fallen tarsal joint Syndrome